 You will get rejected.
-And there’s few things more painful than publishers not caring about the deepest thoughts you’ve ever had in your life.
+And there are few things more painful than publishers not caring about the deepest thoughts you’ve ever had in your life.
 But if you don’t write and submit, you’re not a writer.

 Lastly, be yourself.
 Really.
-There’s always people who don’t see their perspective in the media at all.
+There are always people who don’t see their perspective in the media at all.
 You might be the fresh voice they’re waiting for.